 These days effective and assertive communication has become essential to survive as well as to propel your credibility and career.

 9 Most Important Skills of Assertive at Work

 1. Be certain about what you want to speak about

 Your communication style defines your assertive skills.
-If you do not try to send the message in a crystal clear manner, expecting a clear communication is of no use.
+If you do not try to send the message in a crystal clear manner, expecting clear communication is of no use.
 Assertive people often start speaking even before being sure what they want to say.
 If you are not coherent about the thing that is in your head, chances are you won’t be able to coherent it when you try to talk about it in front of others.
-There would be no problem if you are a fluent speaker and a strong thinker.
+There will be no problem if you are a fluent speaker and a strong thinker.
 Hence, it is necessary that you plan your objectives prior to starting the conversation.

 What are you to talk about?
 Being very clear about what you are going to say before actually speaking up will enable you to focus more on how will you say it during the conversation or discussion.

 An easy method of putting all your efforts into the drain is by messing your message with pointless information.
 This just instigates others to pay no attention.
 If the people listening to you or are part of the discussion insight the senseless tangent in the transition, instead of listening to you, they will avoid your talks.
 Your message will be more influential if you stick to the point or get to your opinion quickly without much rounding around.

 Speaking is not similar to the task of thinking.
 You will often discover that what seemed so perfect in your head becomes cluttered disarray when it is said out loud.
 Practicing out loud previously is a good option if the discussion is particularly imperative and being assertive is of extreme significance as everyone is aware that talking for the first time about something new can be difficult.
 You might tussle to find the right word, stammer, talk amongst colleagues, or repeat yourself.
 These mistakes could be expected if you do not prepare beforehand.
 The more you practice, the easier the task of speaking would get.